Whitematter

 style A fill:#1a1a1a,stroke:#555,color:#c0c0c0

-The code generator maps architecture JSON to a complete C++ training script - includes, model definition, data loading, optimizer setup, training loop, metric printing.
-Writes to a temp directory, invokes CMake, worker supervises execution.
+The code generator maps architecture JSON to a complete C++ training script: includes, model definition, data loading, optimizer setup, training loop, metric printing.
+It writes to a temp directory, invokes CMake, and supervises execution from a worker.
 Loss, accuracy, and learning rate stream to the browser via SSE.
 You can cancel mid-training.

 Bundled training utilities: